How To Win Your Wife Back After Hurting Her

 Step 3: Offer a Genuine, Heartfelt Apology

 Once she’s had a chance to express her feelings and you’ve truly listened, then it’s time to apologize.
+After a genuine apology, she'll likely need some time to process her emotions and decide how she wants to move forward.

 A real apology includes: